Wheaton Guardianship Lawyers

 Guardianship of Children and Disabled Adults in DuPage County

-At Mirabella, Kincaid, Frederick & Mirabella, LLC, attorney, and partner, Henry D. Kass has extensive knowledge on and experience in handling guardianship matters.
-He is also a seasoned Guardian ad Litem for minor children in divorce, parentage, and adoption cases, and for disabled adults in guardianship cases.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, attorney and partner Henry D. Kass has extensive knowledge of and experience in handling guardianship matters.
+He is also a seasoned Guardian ad Litem for minor children in divorce, parentage, and adoption cases and for disabled adults in guardianship cases.

 Guardianship of Minor Children

 The law presumes that the parents of a child are capable of caring for the child’s needs.
 For someone other than the parent to have the legal ability to pursue a guardianship in court, it must be shown that the parents are unwilling and unable to care for the child, that they have voluntarily relinquished physical custody of the child, have provided written consent to the guardianship, or failed to object to the guardianship after being given proper notice.
 Once one of these factors has been met, for someone other than the parent to be awarded guardianship, it must then be shown that the guardianship is in the best interest of the child.

 If an adult becomes disabled to the point that they are no longer able to manage their own affairs, the appointment of a guardian is most likely necessary.
 For a guardianship to be considered, however, a petition must first be filed with the court.
 The petition must include basic information about the disabled adult along with a description of their physical and mental capacity from a qualified medical professional.
 If an individual is appointed guardian, they are placed in charge of the disabled adult’s personal affairs, financial affairs, or both.

 Speak with a Seasoned Wheaton Guardianship Attorney